Vertfromage/agenticAIHackathon/README.md

 ### Unique Value Proposition

-WhoRU? stands out by going beyond basic contact management.
-While other tools simply store names and emails, WhoRU? is assisted by AI to capture the context—like interests, needs, and the specific value a person brings to your business.
+<b>WhoRU?</b> stands out by going beyond basic contact management.
+While other tools simply store names and emails, <b>WhoRU?</b> is assisted by AI to capture the context—like interests, needs, and the specific value a person brings to your business.
 This makes follow-up more personalized and actionable, ensuring you never lose track of important details.
-Unlike traditional CRMs, WhoRU? is designed for simplicity, helping entrepreneurs and sales professionals build and nurture meaningful connections without the complexity of bulky systems.
+Unlike traditional CRMs, <b>WhoRU?</b> is designed for simplicity, helping entrepreneurs and sales professionals build and nurture meaningful connections without the complexity of bulky systems.

 ### Existing Alternatives